Battle of Paardeberg: British plans

 Field Marshal Roberts had been appointed to command the British forces in South Africa in December 1899, succeeding General Buller.
-Roberts had just learned that his son Freddy had been mortally wounded at the Battle of Colenso.
+Roberts had just learned that his son Freddy had been mortally wounded at the Second Battle of Colenso.

 Like Buller, Roberts at first intended to make a direct thrust on the Boer capitals of Bloemfontein and Pretoria, using the central railway line from Cape Town to these two capital cities as his line of communication.
 Also like Buller, he found on arrival in South Africa that public opinion both in Britain and South Africa was clamouring for the relief of British forces besieged at Ladysmith, Kimberley and Mafeking and was forced to modify his plans.

 Leaving Buller in command of the attempt to relieve Ladysmith, Roberts collected large numbers of reinforcements which had recently arrived in South Africa along the railway line between the Orange and Modder rivers on 11 February 1900.
 He intended to outflank the Boer left and pass his cavalry around them to relieve Kimberley, while his infantry secured vital fords behind them.
 Roberts had two infantry divisions (the 6th and the 7th) each of two infantry brigades, and a mounted division of three brigades under Major General John French.
 Another infantry division (the 9th, under Lieutenant General Henry Edward Colville) was formed during the campaign.